Angkor Village Hotel

 Angkor Village Hotel is a hotel in the central Old French Colonial Quarters of Wat Bo district in Siem Reap, Cambodia.
 It was opened in 1994, is classified as member of Small Luxury Hotels of the World, and offers swimming pool, the a la carte restaurant L’Auberge des Temples, Siem Reaps oldest theater, the Angkor Village Apsara Theatre, and wellness options as a spa centre.

 The hotel is located on Street 26 and Wat Bo Road, overlooking the Siem Reap River and is adjacent to the Psar Chas area with Old Market and Pub Street.

 History

-The hotel was built and opened as a private owned enterprise in 1994 by the two architects Olivier Piot, who came to Cambodia in 1991 with his wife Vattho Tep, who met and married Olivier during her architect studies in Paris.
-Olivier Piot was one of the first who dared to invest in the country.
+The hotel was built and opened as a private owned enterprise in 1994 by two architects.
 They made their hotel a homage to traditional architecture and Khmer hospitality, and during the post period of the Cambodian Civil War, the hotel was a safe haven for journalists, UN personnel, diplomats, and courageous travellers.

 Architecture

 Authentic Khmer architecture of wooden bungalows with Lotus ponds and temple-like design in a blend of history and modernity.